-In this section, we demonstrate some experiments to evaluate the performance of Mc2for.
-The set of benchmarks for the experiments was acquired from a variety of sources, most of them come from related projects, like FALCON [10] and OTTER projects [9], Chalmers University of Technology14 and "The MathWorks' Central File Exchange"15.
-A brief description of the benchmarks is given here.
+At last, we demonstrate some experiments to evaluate both the correctness and performance of Mc2FOR.
+The set of the benchmarks for the experiments was acquired from a variety of sources, most of them come from related projects, like FALCON [5] and OTTER projects [6], Chalmers University of Technology11 and "The MathWorks' Central File Exchange"12.
+In general, the subset of MATLAB features supported by Mc2FOR includes commonly used numericial computations; standard constructs such as if-else, for loop and while loop statements; run-time array bounds checking; run-time array growth by out-of-bound array indexing; variable redefinition with different type values; and built-in function overloading.
+All the features in the benchmarks are covered by this subset.
+A brief description of the benchmarks is given here

 - adpt finds the adaptive quadrature using Simpson's rule.
-This benchmark features an array whose size cannot be predicted before compilation. - bubl is the standard bubble sort algorithm.
+This benchmark features an array whose size cannot be predicted before compilation. - bbai uses Babai algorithm to compute on fixed-sized arrays. - bubl is the standard bubble sort algorithm.
 This benchmark contains nested loops and consists of many array read and write operations. - capr computes the capacitance of a transmission line using finite difference and Gauss-Seidel method.
-It's a loop-based program that involves basic scalar operations on two small-sized arrays. - clos calculates the transitive closure of a directed graph.
-It contains matrix multiplication operations between two 450-by-450 arrays. - crni computes the Crank-Nicholson solution to the heat equation.
+It's loop-based and involves scalar operations on two small-sized arrays. - clos calculates the transitive closure of a directed graph.
+It contains matrix multiplication operations between two 450by-450 arrays. - crni computes the Crank-Nicholson solution to the heat equation.
 This benchmark involves some elementary scalar operations on a 2300-by-2300 array. - dich computes the Dirichlet solution to Laplace's Equation.
-It's also a loop-based program which involves basic scalar operation on a small-sized array. - diff calculates the diffraction pattern of monochromatic light through a transmission grating for two slits.
-This benchmark also features an array whose size is increased dynamically like the
+It's also a loop-based program which involves basic scalar operation on a small-sized array.